FermionicChaos/geodesy/doc/design/TheGeodesyEngine.md

 ## 2. Core Utilities

 The core utilities of the Geodesy serve as the base elements which objects are constructed from.
 For instance, the gfx::model class is built on the gpu::buffer class, and there is certainly some hierarchy to the core modules.
 The gfx::model class serves as the graphical model of the object in rendering.
 The math module serves as the base module class for vectors, matrices, quaternions, and a specialized field class for vector fields.
 An object position is a math::vec\<float, 3>.

+Core Engine Sub-modules

+- io (File input/output & Asset management)
+- math (Mathematics)
+- lgc (Logic Primitives)
+- phys (Physics)
+- hid (Human Interface Device)
+- gpu (GPU Hardware Interface API)
+- gfx (Rendering & Graphics Module)
+- sfx (Sound Effects & Processing)

+The io.h submodule is the template code for loading in different assets types into the engine at runtime.
+It comes with a io::file is the base class for all host memory loaded assets.
+This could be sound files, this could be single images, this could be shader source code, it could be 3d models, it could be font/type face data, it doesn't matter. io::file is extensible for different file types, and there is a file::manager class which uses shared pointers so the same asset doesn't get loaded into host memory twice.
+Considering how big games are now of days.
+There is a plan to tie unique host memory file pointers to how they are loaded into device memory.
+I was thinking a map of weak host memory pointers leading to gpu memory allocations.
+The goal is to have it where you can load in a host asset, load it into device memory, and clear the host memory copy to save RAM.
+That will be noted later in the gpu::context section.

 ### `math` Module